* The Awful Truth (McCarey, 1937) 7.5

 Inglourious Basterds (Tarantino, 2009) 8.5

 Inglourious Basterds is a vibrant and sensitive resurrection of old-fashioned filmmaking.
 It recalls the day when films could move slowly, replete with full-blooded dialogue scenes, as long as they were taut with drama and emotions.
 Inglousious Basterds is actually Tarantino's most traditional film, classical Hollywood entertainment in all its theatrical and steadied beats.
 Mixed in, though, is Tarantino's meta concerns and, now, thankfully, a regard for history that is educated, strongly researched, and deals seriously with war, its mechanics (witness the Hans Landa character's playing of the field), and its repercussions (seen in the tragic failed romance-made-in-cinema-heaven of Shosanna and Fredrik Zoller) - critically, with a sense of distance, and with a straightforward and clearheaded refusal to exploit (even the big death of You-Who-Watched-the-Film-Know-Who is dark and burdened instead of a glorious ahistorical shenanigan).
+Finally, Tarantino's Godard-channeling is finally clicking, since Tarantino and his staccato beats choreographed to human movement are now backgrounded by the most politically loaded and genuinely rarefied symbols he's utilized yet - period pomp, officers in full raiment, old foreign movie posters, etc.

 * The Village (Shyamalan, 2004) 5